 The permit was subject to standard time limit conditions.
-Given the scale of development, it is considered however reasonable to provide more time to allow completion.
+Given the scale of development and how it has ended up being delivered in stages, it is considered reasonable to provide more time to allow completion.

 The economic burden imposed on the land owner by the permit.